0xtobycarlo/mathematical-equations/README.md

-# Repo For Fundamental Mathematics
+# Repo For Trig

-Algebra, Applied Mathematics, Arithmetic, Calculus, Geometry, Linear Algebra, Matrices, Trigonometry, Vectors
+Trigonometry Equations